Table of Contents

 For most clinical conditions, the value of K is too small to make a difference in the value of PAO2 and hence can be neglected.

 - Riley: PAO2 = PiO2 – (PaCO2/R) x [1 – FiO2 (1–R)]

 The difference between the values of PAO2 calculated by the above two equations is only due to inert gas exchange; hence, they can be used to calculate the concentration effect.

 - Selkurt: PAO2 = PiO2 – PaCO2 x [FiO2 + (1 – FiO2)/R]

 - Filley, MacIntosh & Wright: PAO2 = PiO2 – PaCO2 x [(PiO2 – PĒO2)/PĒCO2]

-This equation allows for disequilibria of inert gasses, therefore, it can be used during induction or recovery from anesthesia.
-Important assumptions for above equation:
+This equation allows for the disequilibria of inert gasses, therefore, it can be used during induction or recovery from anesthesia.
+Important assumptions for the above equation: